Updated: Nov 8

 Impact on Mandated Reporting of Suspected Child Abuse

 For the time-being, though, the decision to report corporal punishment to child protective services needs to be rooted in current law.
-Parents have the right to use corporal punishment as a form of discipline with their children, as long as they don't step over the line into excessive or abusive behavior.
+As a mandated reporter, you are obligated to report suspicions of child abuse, but when it comes to corporal punishment, keep in mind parents have the right to use corporal punishment as a form of discipline with their children, as long as they don't step over the line into excessive or abusive behavior.

 As a professional reporter, if you are uncomfortable with the use of corporal punishment, you still have options.
 I recommend familiarizing yourself with the resources shared through this post, for starters.
 That way, you can have fruitful, even if difficult, conversations with parents about other options for disciplining their children.